})();

 PRO TIP: Stay With Your Vehicle

 80% of winter storm fatalities occur when drivers leave their cars to seek help.
 Your vehicle provides shelter, makes you visible to rescuers, and contains your emergency supplies.
-Unless you can see a building within 100 yards, stay put and wait for help.
+Unless help is immediately visible and you can safely reach it without losing sight of your vehicle, stay put and wait for rescue.

 The "Go or No-Go" Decision Matrix